mheberger/delineator/README.md

 river network.
 Such errors are not correlated with watershed size or geography and can be subtle if you are not looking carefully.

-If a result looks wrong, try nudging the outlet coordinates toward the river centerline and re-running.
+If the result looks wrong, try nudging the outlet coordinates toward the river centerline and re-running.
 Overlaying the MERIT-Basins river network on your map makes this much easier.
-The [`examples/webapp.py`](examples/demo_webapp.py) interactive map is useful for this kind of iterative review.
+The [`examples/demo_webapp.py`](examples/demo_webapp.py) interactive map is useful for this kind of iterative review.

 ### Areas with no data